Q: When is the Duck Derby held?

 Q: I didn't get a receipt after adopting a duck online.

 A: Please check your spam folder for an email from Great American Merchandise & Events.
 If you cannot locate it or did not receive it, please use the Contact Us page to request a receipt.
+We'll be glad to make sure you receive one.

 Q: I adopted online or mailed in a form.
 How do I know my numbers of my ducks?
 And how will I know if I win?

 A: When you adopt, your name goes into the database once for each duck you adopt.
 The numbers that are tagged on the ducks will be randomly assigned to each name in the database at the moment of the race.
 This is to ensure the integrity of the event.
 When the race is over the numbers are cross referenced in the database.
 We will announce the winners by name, however you do not need to be present to win.
 You will be contacted by email and/or phone to let you know that you won and what prize you won.
+The Rotary club does not have access to the computer system, algorithm that assigns the numbers to names.

 A: You can credit an adoption in 2 ways: